BHIMNATH/cRazy-cALC/README.md

-# flutter_apps
+# crazy_calc

-A new Flutter application.
+A  calculator made by using flutter

 ## Getting Started